 But I didn’t have a clue how things worked in practice.

-I ran around the school grounds for 5 minutes to get warmed up and then headed over to the start.
+I ran around the block for 5 minutes to get warmed up and then headed over to the start.

 I felt quite nervous.

 You start in pens based on your estimated race finish time.

 I was in the gold pen and there were two pens ahead of me and one behind.